 China invested in East Asian lands (1,547 thousand hectares total land investments) specifically for agricultural purposes.
 Conversely, India invested only in South Asia (6,331 thousand hectares: total land investments) mainly for industrial purposes.
-The transactions are mainly in-country, i.e. China and India are investing in Chinese and Indian lands for most of their deals; India reinvests in Indian land for 69.6% of the total budget of its land grabbing commerce, China reinvests 59.7% in Chinese lands.
+The transactions are mainly in-country, i.e. China and India are investing in Chinese and Indian lands for most of their deals; India reinvests in Indian land for 69.6% of the total budget of its large land investment, China reinvests 59.7% in Chinese lands.

 Outbound Chinese investments are mainly made by private actors, while inbound investments are public.
-The same is true for India: outbound investments are private, but the inbound ones are public.
-China and India dedicate the majority of their agriculture-cultivated lands to the production of jatropha (46.9% of total agriculture investments for China, and 70.9% for India).
+The same istrue for India: outbound investments are private, but the inbound ones are public.
+China and India dedicate the majority of their -cultivated lands to the production of jatropha (46.9% of total agriculture investments for China, and 70.9% for India).

-As targeted land, India has been involved in 4,617 thousand hectares of land grabbing deals; China instead made deals for a total of 1,108 thousand hectares, transactions are introverted since the only non-Asian investor is Finland (with a 3.6% of the total of land investments).
+As far as targeted land is concerned, India has been involved in 4,617 thousand hectares of large land investment deals; China instead made deals for a total of 1,108 thousand hectares, transactions are introverted since the only non-Asian investor is Finland (with a 3.6% of the total of land investments).
 The main investor in China (except for China itself) is the Hong Kong Special Administrative Region, represented by just one deal for 100 thousand hectares.